lindehesse/FetalSubcortSegm_Code/README.md

 # Subcortical Segmentation of the Fetal Brain in 3D Ultrasound using Deep Learning

 This code contains the PyTorch training code for performing multi-label segmentation with a 3D U-Net.
 It was written to perform subcortical segmentation in the fetal brain from 3D Ultrasound but can be used for other multi-label segmentation tasks.
+Project page with more information can be found here: https://lindehesse.github.io/FetalSubcortSegm/

 ## Usage

 1. Install all packages from requirements.txt